svanderburg/php-sblayout/README.md

 Implementing more complex navigation structures
 -----------------------------------------------
-It is also possible to have multiple levels of subpages.
+It is also possible to have multiple levels of sub pages.
 For example, we can also add sub pages to sub pages and an additional menu section (`submenu`) displaying the available sub sub pages per sub page:

 ```php
 /* Sections */